 Find others that can encourage you and make them a regular part of your day.
 Prioritize enjoying your favorite podcasts, videos, books, or short devotions as long as they help you get started on your own work!

-Here are some of my personal favorites: my husband, Daron Farmer (always, haha!), Joyce Meyer, Beth Moore, Terri Sevelle Foy, Steven Furtick, and Lysa Terkurst.
+Here are some of my personal favorites: my husband, Daron Farmer (always, haha!), Joyce Meyer, Beth Moore, Terri Savelle Foy, Steven Furtick, and Lysa Terkeurst.
 Share your favorites in the comments sections!

 4. Celebrate little accomplishments!